Enea77/LambdaGen/README.md

-Sure, I can rewrite the readme file for you.
-Here is how it would look like on GitHub:

 # PYTHIA8 Lambda Production

 This code simulates proton-electron collisions using Pythia8 and saves in HepMC format only the events where a Lambda or anti-Lambda is produced.

 ## Installation

 To run this code, you need to install [Pythia8](https://pythia.org/), a program for the generation of high-energy physics collision events.
 You can download the latest version of Pythia8 from [here](https://pythia.org/download/pythia83/pythia8306.tgz) and follow the installation instructions on the front page.
-Alternatively, you can use pip to install Pythia8 via Python interface, as described [here](https://pypi.org/project/pythia8/) or [here](https://github.com/scikit-hep/pythia8).
 For this code version 8.306 was used.

 ## Usage